Seeing topological entanglement through the information convex: Monotonicity of fidelity

 \section{Monotonicity of fidelity}

 We provide a short proof of the statement $\rho_{AB}\cdot \sigma_{AB}=0$ if $\rho_{A}\cdot \sigma_{A}=0$.
 In words, two density matrices are orthogonal on $AB$ if they are orthogonal on $A$.
 While this result could be proved using straightforward calculation, we provide a proof based on \emph{the monotonicity of fidelity} \cite{preskill1998lecture}.
-The advantage of this method is that it is applicable to situation with two density matrices are approximately orthogonal.
+The advantage of this method is that it applies to the situation that two density matrices are approximately orthogonal.

 Given any two density matrices $\rho$ and $\sigma$, the fidelity $F(\rho,\sigma)$ is defined as